saitaiky/notebook/docs/docs/cloud-computing/aws/compute/elastic-beanstalk.md

 Take a snapshot of the database and terminate the current environment.
 Create a new one without attaching an RDS instance directly to it (from the snapshot).
 :::

 Attaching an RDS DB instance to an Elastic Beanstalk environment is ideal for development and testing environments.
-However, it's not recommended for production environments because the lifecycle of the database instance is tied to the lifecycle of your application environment.
+However, it's not recommended for production environments because **the lifecycle of the database instance is tied to the lifecycle of your application environment**.
 If you terminate the environment, then you lose your data because the RDS DB instance is deleted by the environment.

 To resolve the issue of avoiding downtime on the database while decoupling it from the Elastic Beanstalk environment, follow these steps: